 The Unfair Playing Field

-There are three factors that give pharmaceutical companies major market advantages in the U.S.
+There are three factors that give pharmaceutical companies major market advantages in the U.S. which allows them to raise prices.

 1. Patent Laws